eliasantoniorodrigues1/ml_frevo/README.md

-# ML-Mandolin
+# ML-Frevo - Lucas Piano
-Machine Learning Mandolin and Creating Vietnamese Folk Music
+Machine Learning Frevo and Creating Brazilian Folk Music

 Objective:
-To create a machine learning application that will be trained from samples of mandolin music and compose its own version of Vietnamese folk music.
+To create a machine learning application that will be trained from samples of frevo music and compose its own version of Brazilian folk music.

+---

+### Project

+This project start by the file main.py where you can find all the calls of the necessary functions to make this model work properly.